-Model Development for Sustainable and Scalable School Health
+Model for Sustainable and Scalable School Health

-Research, Monitoring and Evaluation
+Research, Monitoring, and Evaluation

-Indonesia was part of the Regional Fit for School Program Assessment Study, a 2-year longitudinal cohort study that aims to determine the effects of the programme interventions on health status, school attendance, and WASH indicators in schools.
+Indonesia was part of the Regional Fit for School Program Assessment Study, a 2-year longitudinal cohort study that aims to determine the effects of the program einterventions on health status, school attendance, and WASH indicators in schools.
 The University of Padjadjaran and University of Indonesia, and government partners conducted the data collection with support from the GIZ FIT team.
 The data collection by government partners aimed at building national research capacity and increasing ownership of results.
 In summary, the findings from the study are:

 |School Health Situation in Bandung & Indramayu, West Java||Benefits of the FIT Programme|

-Support for Other Provinces & Districts
+Support to Provinces & Districts

 IN PARTNERSHIP WITH: